riatelab/distanamo/README.md

 A popular way of representing this type of cartogram is to add concentric circles (separated by a constant time) around the reference point.
-This can be done using the `dc_concentric_circles` function and the result of the `dc_move_from_reference_point` function (note that the steps parameter is the time, in the same unit as the durations, between each circle).
+This can be done using the `dc_concentric_circles` function and the result of the `dc_move_from_reference_point` function (note that the steps parameter is the travel time, in the same unit as the durations matrix, between each circle).

 ```R
 circles <- dc_concentric_circles(